RhythmD22/Financier/README.md

 - **Visual Summaries:** View weekly and monthly overviews of spending and income through charts.
 - **Built-in Calculator:** Perform financial calculations without leaving the app.
 - **Budgeting Tips:** Receive practical financial advice tailored to college students.
-- **Local Data Storage:** Data is saved in the browser and can be exported as a CSV file.
+- **Local Data Storage:** Data is saved in the browser and can be exported to or imported from a CSV file.

 ## Technology Stack